-At March 31, 2015, various lawsuits were pending or threatened against System institutions.
-In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial position.
+At March 31, 2016, various lawsuits were pending or threatened against System institutions.
+In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.

-NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited) (dollars in millions, except as noted)
+(unaudited) (dollars in millions, except as noted)